amoe/bugenhagen/README.md

 ## `strip_images.perl`

-This is going to strip a given set of matches.
+This is going to strip some useless tags from the article content.
 This is a postprocessing step that can be run after the `extract_article_content` step.

 ## `extract_article_v0.perl`